 Q: How was the tea?
 Drumroll please.

-A: It fell flatter than my hair after hat day.
+Here's the tea: It fell flatter than my hair after a hat day.

-To be honest, everything was on point: the straw selection, the branded stickers on the cups, the color of tea, the amount of boba.
-I mean, to the last detail, I was prepared for greatness.
+To be honest, everything was on point: the straw selection, the branded stickers on the cups, the color of tea, the amount of bubbles.
+I sound ridiculous, but to the last detail, I was prepared for greatness.

 Then, I took a sip.
 I was floored.
 To this day, I don't know exactly what made it so awful.